h121h/offensive-tools/README.md

 ## My Security Tools

-Here is a collection of scripts and other security tools that I use.
+Here is a collection of scripts and other security tools that I use for offensive security tests.